Thank you for your patronage! Wishing a blessed holiday season and may the new year bring even brighter horizons!

 “You should be kissed and often, and by someone who knows how.” - Margaret Mitchell

-First, I will start by admitting that I was apprehensive about this post because it is not always that my friends on Skype, narrating crazy stuff which she expects you to piece together into a post – all aimed at laying it out there for Adam.
-This is one is a but a lot of do’s and don’ts when it comes to rolling in the hay – also known as “bombing “ in Project 44 jargon.
+First, I will start by admitting that I was apprehensive about this post because it is not always that one gets a friend on Skype, narrating crazy stuff which she expects you to piece together into a post – all aimed at laying it out there for Adam.
+This is one about a lot of do’s and don’ts when it comes to rolling in the hay – also known as “bombing “ in Project 44 jargon.
 Marylyn, one of my good friends is not only funny; she can be quite blunt too.
-On this chat, she cuts to the chase and tells me that although Project 44 has explored the nooks and crannies of relationships, there is a neglected area which can and should probably be explored through a series of posts.
+On this particular Skype chat, she cuts to the chase and tells me that although Project 44 has explored the nooks and crannies of relationships, there is a neglected area which can and should probably be explored through a series of posts.
 There goes Marylyn, she is thinking about ‘a series of posts’.
 I go silent because I think we have pretty much exhausted ISSUES, to the extent of blogging and re-blogging about very random issues such as goats - and these are not those goats which Adam takes home to Eve’s papa.

 Marylyn starts by asking me how many posts we have done about kissing and bombing.
 I can’t remember off the top of my head – because we have not focused solely on that -although we have touched on it in some posts.
 I chuckle, because I am not sure how that topic would be explored.
 I asked her what she had in mind and she told me that she would summarize a conversation she had during a girls’ night out, and I would piece it together into a post.
 I asked her if she was aware that it would be too one sided, to which she said that is what she meant by ‘exploring’, so that Adams too can have their say, and that way, “everyone saunters into better experiences”.